How ARM is spreading into Windows PCs and the edge of the internet

 VB: When you have conversations about blockchain within ARM, what do you have to think about?

 Haas: Primarily we’re focused on edge compute.
 When we think about blockchain and the things required around security and local processing, it’s all about power and area.
 Machine learning is a big spot there for us, because you’ll need to do some level of neural network processing to handle the data.
-Whether a GPU is the right thing—if you’re putting it in an edge device, power is a big issue.
+Whether a GPU is the right thing — if you’re putting it in an edge device, power is a big issue.
 Solving those issues in the cloud, one way would be GPUs, but for us, it’s more about the edge.
 We’re looking at all kinds of different architectural methodologies there.
 Nothing we’re talking about publicly yet.

 VB: There’s all the talk about the CPU flaw.
 Is there any easy way to describe it and reassure people?

 Haas: We had a lot of conversations on that.
-It’s interesting that it’s called a “CPU flaw,” because it’s actually—researchers have found a hole in modern programming techniques to potentially subvert some code.
+It’s interesting that it’s called a “CPU flaw,” because it’s actually — researchers have found a hole in modern programming techniques to potentially subvert some code.
 It impacts more high-end CPUs than low-end CPUs because it’s all about speculative processing and cache control.
 It does require a massive amount of coordination across the ecosystem.
 It’s not just an Intel CPU problem or an architecture problem.
 It’s a modern compute problem.
 Chip vendors, OEMs, software vendors, all of us need to work together.

 You have to look at the workloads.
 It’s very workload dependent.
 Again, the issue is around this methodology of speculative caching.
 It’s basically how much predictability you want to do.
 Some of the patches slow that speculative process down or eliminate it, which in layman’s terms — let’s say you’re driving between Phoenix and Los Angeles and the speed limit is 60, but you know you can get away with 80 because there’s no radar checks.
 But if you find out there’s a speed camera every three miles, you just go 60 the whole time.
 If you figure out the cameras are 100 miles apart, you go back to 80 most of the time and slow down for the cameras.